This is a post about leadership. It’s about the responsibilities of the individual who is leading a campus-wide initiative.

 Sometimes, your boss is the biggest barrier to your leadership on a project.
 People in management positions often filter every decision based on the personal risk it means for them.
 Sometimes, they have seen other projects fail miserably and they are trying to protect you (and themselves).
 Or, your boss may be a good manager of the present but not thinking long term.
 In my view, this is the real reason that campus-wide projects need an executive sponsor who can take the heat on the team’s behalf.
 Keep your boss informed but use your executive sponsor for the vision and for cover as you make progress.

 Focus on the word “advisory” and keep in mind that YOU are the expert.
 Step into that role and build on the momentum from your past successes!
 When working with your committee:

 - Go in with the best answer.
 Propose a plan or solution that the committee “advises” on.

 - Avoid asking open-ended questions.
-Frame the way you ask for feedback and set a deadline for getting it.
+Carefully frame your request for feedback and set a deadline for getting it.

 - Talk informally to members of the committee to get their support for a particular idea or recommendation before formal discussion at a meeting.
 Ask your supporters to speak up if needed during the meeting.